SterlingMcKinley/100DaysOfCloud/AWS/Day _28_SUSTAINABILITY_README.md

 ![job1](https://user-images.githubusercontent.com/91057035/162329128-08b3e542-feba-42ac-9002-186864f8c36f.png)

 Using the same database and table, I will aggregate the usage data by type and AWS account.
-I will be able calculate proxy metrics for Key Performance Indicators (KPI) of application teams.
+I will be able calculate proxy metrics for SUSTAINABILITY & Key Performance Indicators (KPI) of application teams.

 ![job2](https://user-images.githubusercontent.com/91057035/162332980-bb5220d5-d842-44ac-8811-1af87fae0a1e.png)